Political Asylum Protections for Whistleblowers

 Obtaining Political Asylum as a Whistleblower in Other Ways

 Additionally, extraordinary cases of whistleblowing have captured the attention of U.S. lawmakers, who have been moved to act to protect whistleblowers who are vulnerable.
 One example of a whistleblower who was granted political asylum on the basis of this whistleblower status was Michel Christoph Meili.
 Meili was “a security guard at the Swiss bank UBS who received death threats and was granted asylum in the US after reporting UBS officials who destroyed documents related to Jewish property orphaned by the Holocaust,” according to reports.
-After seeing Schindler’s List, a movie about a single man who was able to save thousands of Jews during the Holocaust, and knowing that he had evidence that Swiss banks were purposefully thwarting Jewish families attempts to regain access to their financial accounts, Meili was inspired to step forward.
+Knowing that he had evidence that Swiss banks were purposefully thwarting Jewish families attempts to regain access to their financial accounts, Meili was inspired to step forward.
 After enduring significant retaliation, including firing from his job, harassment, and death threats.
 Congress granted him and his family asylum.
 As a result of Meili’s actions, Swiss banks settled the case for $1.4 billion.

 The Limitations of Political Asylum as a Whistleblower